-- SHA rebuilding of Georgia Avenue - Beautification, conflict reduction, better accommodations for pedestrian and bicycles, restoring left turns - Available redevelopment sites created by SHA acquisitions - Metro station area development / 9801 Georgia Avenue Forest Glen Medical Center, and potential site at 9513-9525 Georgia Avenue - Aging population (750 PMA households with householders aged 75 or older) and Holy Cross Hospital's presence could support new senior housing - Market support for small neighborhood or commercial uses (i.e. a new restaurant and small pharmacy or wellness retail operation) - Better marketing and promotion could encourage more local spending by nearby residents - Façade improvements would allow some local retailers to attract more customers - Potential for a small co-working office hub - Purple Line could attract more residents to the market areas - Some residential infill and redevelopment opportunities in adjoining neighborhoods, including newer housing types such as Accessory Dwelling Units or "Missing Middle" housing - Additional affordable housing units to accommodate residents across a broader range of incomes - Residential redevelopment potential for older garden apartments - Ride-sharing (e.g., Uber, Lyft) and autonomous vehicles could reduce parking demand in the long term
+- SHA rebuilding of Georgia Avenue - Beautification, conflict reduction, better accommodations for pedestrian and bicycles, restoring left turns - Available redevelopment sites created by SHA acquisitions - Metro station area development / 9801 Georgia Avenue Forest Glen Medical Center, and potential site at 9513-9525 Georgia Avenue - Aging population (750 PMA households with householders aged 75 or older) and Holy Cross Hospital's presence could support new senior housing - Market support for small neighborhood or commercial uses (i.e. a new restaurant and small pharmacy or wellness retail operation) - Better marketing and promotion could encourage more local spending by nearby residents - Façade improvements would allow some local retailers to attract more customers - Potential for a small co-working office hub - Purple Line could attract more residents to the market areas - Some residential infill and redevelopment opportunities in adjoining neighborhoods, including newer housing types such as Accessory Dwelling Units or "Missing Middle" housing - Additional affordable housing units to accommodate residents across a broader range of incomes - Residential redevelopment potential for older garden apartments - Ride-sharing (e.g., Uber, Lyft) and autonomous vehicles could reduce parking demand in the long term - Designation in the Master Plan for Historic Preservation offers historic preservation tax credits for applicable restoration projects.

-These comments were further refined into themes and goals of the draft sector plan.
+These comments were further refined into the themes and goals of the draft sector plan.